Why Runners need to build strength and increase flexibility

 When I ask runners what their primary mode of exercise is, the answer is simple: running.
-However, most runners could benefit from an individualized strength and flexibility program to add into their exercise routine.
+However, most runners could benefit from an individualized strength and flexibility program to add to their exercise routine.

 One of the best ways to improve your running – whether your goals are to achieve a specific time, distance, or simply to get out the door every day – is to train consistently over time, without having setbacks due to injury.
 So, what can runners do to keep running?
 Incorporating a simple strength and flexibility program into your exercise routine can help prevent injury by strengthening target muscles that contribute to proper running form, and using stretching, massage, and other therapeutic techniques to maintain optimal muscle length and quality of the working muscles.
 Additionally, these strength and range of motion gains can improve the form and efficiency of your stride – helping you to run faster and for longer.

-By: Bridget Pyke
+By: Bridget Pyke, Physiotherapist